ess-dmsc/sinq-amor/README.md

 The AMOR SPS is simulated via a twisted server implement in spss5.py.
 EPICS support is realised as streamdevice driver implemented in spss5.proto and spsamor.db.

+AMOR also has a laser distance measurement device called dimetix.
+In order to set the various beamline components properly when changing omega or two theta or else, the position of these beamline components on the optical bench needs to be known very precisely.
+In order to find the positions automatically, each component is equipped with a little mirror.
+The height at which this mirror is attached is unique to the component.
+Then there is the dimetix laser distance measurement device which can be moved up and down with the XLZ motor.
+With this setup, the position of all the beamline components can be determined by driving XLZ to predefined positions and taking distance measurements with the dimetix.
+The dimetix device is simulated with dimetix.py.
+There is a streamdevice driver for the dimetix for EPICS, expressed in dimetix.proto and dimetix.db.
+In EPICS, the following PV are available for the dimetix:

+* *SQ:AMOR:DIMETIX:DIST*  The distance readback.
+Please note that this is 0, and the value in an alarm state when the laser is off.
+* *SQ:AMOR:DIMETIX:LASER* is a binary output which switches the laser on and off.
+The device does not support reading back of the laser state.
+* *SQ:AMOR:DIMETIX:SimVal*  is a output value which allows to set the readback value for the simulation.
+This is only useful in the simulation, the real device will not honour this value.